git-kuf/wp-js-detect/readme.txt

 == Description ==

-This is a simple plugin that shows a notification if javascript is disabled in browser.
+A WordPress plugin that can show simple notifications whenever it detects site visitors that have turned off JavaScript in their browser.
+This warning is completely customizable from a page in the WordPress backend.

 = Features =
 Plugin has an option page in the wordpress admin panel ( http://YOUR_SITE_DOMAIN_NAME/wp-admin/admin.php?page=js-detect-settings) where you can customize the notification message about disabled JS.